 How to Draft a Purchase Agreement

-A purchase agreement is also the key document used in the purchase and sale of real estate.
-But, unlike business transactions for specialized equipment, a real estate purchase agreement can evolve over time as terms and conditions are negotiated.
+A purchase agreement is also usually the key document used in the purchase and sale of real estate.
+Unlike business transactions for specialized equipment, however, real estate purchase agreements can evolve as terms and conditions are negotiated.

 How to draft a purchase agreement